ServiceStack/ServiceStack.Redis/README.md

 There are a number of different APIs available which are all a friendly drop-in with your local IOC:
 The `ServiceStack.Redis.RedisClient` class below implements the following interfaces:
- * [Caching ICacheClient] - If you are using Redis solely as a cache, you should bind to the [Caching ServiceStack's common interface] as there already are In-Memory an Memcached implementations available in ServiceStack, allowing you to easily switch providers in-future.
+ * [ICacheClient](Caching) - If you are using Redis solely as a cache, you should bind to the [ServiceStack's common interface](Caching) as there already are In-Memory an Memcached implementations available in ServiceStack, allowing you to easily switch providers in-future.
- * [IRedisNativeClient] - For those wanting a low-level raw byte access (where you can control your own serialization/deserialization) that map 1:1 with Redis operations of the same name.
+ * [IRedisNativeClient](IRedisNativeClient) - For those wanting a low-level raw byte access (where you can control your own serialization/deserialization) that map 1:1 with Redis operations of the same name.

 For most cases if you require access to Redis-specific functionality you would want to bind to the interface below:
-  * [IRedisClient] - Provides a friendlier, more descriptive API that lets you store values as strings (UTF8 encoding).
+  * [IRedisClient](IRedisClient) - Provides a friendlier, more descriptive API that lets you store values as strings (UTF8 encoding).
-  * [IRedisTypedClient] - created with `IRedisClient.GetTypedClient<T>()` - it returns a 'strongly-typed client' that provides a typed-interface for all redis value operations that works against any C#/.NET POCO type.
+  * [IRedisTypedClient](IRedisTypedClient) - created with `IRedisClient.GetTypedClient<T>()` - it returns a 'strongly-typed client' that provides a typed-interface for all redis value operations that works against any C#/.NET POCO type.

-= Thread-safe client managers =
+# Thread-safe client managers
 For multi-threaded applications you can choose from our different client connection managers:
- * [BasicRedisClientManager] - a load-balance (master-write and read-slaves) client manager that returns a new [IRedisClient] connection with the defaults specified (faster when accessing a redis-server instance on the same host).
+ * [BasicRedisClientManager](BasicRedisClientManager) - a load-balance (master-write and read-slaves) client manager that returns a new [IRedisClient](IRedisClient) connection with the defaults specified (faster when accessing a redis-server instance on the same host).
- * [PooledRedisClientManager] - a load-balanced (master-write and read-slaves) client manager that utilizes a pool of redis client connections (faster when accessing a redis-server instance over the network).
+ * [PooledRedisClientManager](PooledRedisClientManager) - a load-balanced (master-write and read-slaves) client manager that utilizes a pool of redis client connections (faster when accessing a redis-server instance over the network).

 # Download